sarahemottram/ESEP-Group-2/Sprint 2 Documentation/Sprint 2 Review.md

-#THIS IS COPY PASTE FROM SPRINT 1, WE NEED TO EDIT IT
 # Sprint 2 Review
-## What we completed in Sprint 1
+## What we completed in Sprint 2
+CHANGE ALL THIS LATER TO WHAT WE DID
 * Created and implemented 3D models for Pac-Man and the Ghosts
 * Created wall object with a texture similar to the original game
 * Attatched camera to player (it follows the player around)